Why It Matters

 A 2021 systematic review found that 15 of 18 studies reported impaired cognitive performance during a single cold exposure, particularly in attention, processing speed, memory, and executive function.
 Importantly, these impairments occurred even before significant drops in core body temperature, suggesting that the stress of cold itself interferes with cognitive processing.

 However, the picture may differ with repeated short exposures rather than prolonged acute stress.
-A small 2025 study found that participants who completed 10-minute cold water immersion at 10°C three times per week for four weeks showed improvements on the Trail Making Test, a task related to processing speed and executive function.
+For example, a small 2025 study found that participants who completed 10-minute cold water immersion at 10°C three times per week for four weeks showed improvements on the Trail Making Test, a task related to processing speed and executive function.
 Sleep disturbances also improved.
-Still, this study had only 13 young, healthy participants and needs replication before we can drawn further conclusions.
+Still, this study had only 13 young, healthy participants.
+In contrast, a review study from 2017 showed no added cognitive benefits from repeated cold exposures.
+We need robust replication with much larger numbers before we can draw better conclusions.

 My Take